tytydraco/yessleep/out/My_missing_friend_gave_me_his_research_journals_now_i_am_being_followed_part_1.md

 Lilith continued to narrate as the cassette skipped for just a moment…

-“the golden serpent of light returns to Adam and Eve, flickering and twisting itself across the branch, inching closer to them, this time from the opposite side of the tree; it hissed an irresistible desire into Eve, Eve spoke while looking at her reflection in the apple
+“the golden serpent of light returns to Adam and Eve, flickering and twisting itself across the branch, inching closer to them, this time from the opposite side of the tree; it hissed an irresistible desire into her, Eve spoke while looking at her reflection in the apple

 “how could one bite change so much?”